 Roofing and shingling is a process whereby tiles are laid partially overlapping in an ascending manner up and along rooftops.
 This is done as much for style as it is for structural and architectural soundness.

 Roofing and shingle installation is a particular occupation that specializes in roof repair and coverings.
-This job entails making sure that roofs are attractive as well as providing protection from the elements and increment weather.
+This job entails making sure that roofs are attractive as well as providing protection from the elements and inclement weather.

 The particular conditions wherein these specialized tradesmen and women perform roofing and shingles are met with certain building and fire codes and architectural standards of the countries, states, cities, or provinces in which the job is done.

-Further, learning roofing and shingling, like the trade work of electricians and plumbers, requires particular knowledge and skills that must be conducted and completed correctly, otherwise the roofs could pose a hazard to those living in the house.
+Further, learning roofing and shingling, like the trade work of electricians and plumbers, requires particular knowledge and skills that must be conducted and completed correctly, otherwise, the roofs could pose a hazard to those living in the house.